 Finally, their platform offers unlimited courses to unlimited students on all paid plans.

 You can get started with a 14-day free trial and 30-day money-back guarantee.

 Best Podcast Hosting for Digital Downloads ($39/month)

-Podia allows over 11,000 users to create, host, and sell their own lessons with one easy-to-use platform.
-There are no transaction fees and a simple three-step process has your website up in no time.
-They don’t charge fees, but their payment processors have transaction fees of 2.9% + 30¢.
+Podia allows over 11,000 users to create, host, and sell their lessons with one easy-to-use platform.
+There are no transaction fees, and a simple three-step process has your course website up in no time.
+Although they don’t charge fees, their payment processors have transaction fees of 2.9% + 30¢.